Important Notification: vSphere Data Protection (VDP) End of Availability (EOA)

 I like the part that says, “Dear Valued Customer”.

 If you’d like more information on this VMware change, here’s a link to the official PDF on VMware.com.

-We can get upset about this or we can get busy – I plan to get busy!
+We can get upset about this or we can get busy and find the best vSphere backup replacement for VDP before the time is up. – I plan to get busy!

 At this point, it’s time to start reviewing alternatives for vSphere Data Protection (VDP) before the EOA.

 So in this post, let’s quickly dive into 3 vSphere Backup alternatives that can replace VDP.